mozbrick/brick/component/datepicker/README.md

 ## ___change___

 Fired by the datepicker only when its final value (ie: `submitVal`) is changed or when the value is finalized.
-In other words, while `input` fires as the user types in a date, `change` only fires when the parsed date it corresponds to is changed, or when the user hits enter.
+In other words, while `input` fires as the user types in a date, `change` only fires when the parsed date it corresponds to is changed, or when the user hits enter and the date parsed into ISO format.

 ## ___focus___